 Chapter 13 Bankruptcy is a payment plan for individuals (including those operating sole proprietor businesses).
 The plan can include payments on all, some, or even none of your debt.
 Chapter 13 Bankruptcy may be the only form of bankruptcy available for higher income individuals.

-Do You Have Business Debt?How Prelle Eron & Bailey Can Help
+Do You Have Business Debt?How Prelle Eron & Bailey, P.A.
+Can Help

 If your business has struggled to pay creditors, you may be facing lawsuits, foreclosure, repossession, and terminations by service providers.
-Prelle Eron & Bailey can help you complete a business bankruptcy filing, which under the right circumstances and if filed quickly enough, can correct negative consequences.
+Prelle Eron & Bailey, P.A. can help you complete a business bankruptcy filing, which under the right circumstances and if filed quickly enough, can correct negative consequences.

 General Business Bankruptcy